ARM-software/CMSIS-RTX/CMSIS/DoxyGen/src/operation.md

 To use an alternative timer as the Kernel Tick Timer one simply needs to implement a custom version of the \ref CMSIS_RTOS_TickAPI.

+> **Note**
-\note The OS Tick implementation provided must assure that the used timer interrupt uses the same (low) priority group as the service interrupts, i.e. interrupts used by RTX must not preempt each other.
+> - The OS Tick implementation provided must assure that the used timer interrupt uses the same (low) priority group as the service interrupts, i.e. interrupts used by RTX must not preempt each other.
 Refer to the \ref rtx_scheduler section for more details.

 ### Tick-less Low-Power Operation {#TickLess}